Art-Ecommerce-LLC/brigart/README.md

 * Webhook to trigger the check to see if there are products that need updating when someone uses the API

+Requiremnts:

+* Git
+* Python virtual enviornment
+* NocoDB Instance with PostgreSQL

+How to set up local enviornment:

+* Clone the repository with git clone https://github.com/Art-Ecommerce-LLC/brigart.git
+* Open terminal and navigate to the main directory of the repo
+* Download a python virtual enviornment by running python -m venv .venv
+* Activate the virtual enviornmnet with source .venv/bin/activate for Mac OS/Linux and .
+* .venv/scripts/activate.bat for Windows
+* While in the main directory, make sure (.venv) pops up to the left, bottomost line of text in the terminal
+* Run pip install -r requirements.txt
+* Now that dependencies are download and you are in the main directory.
+Run uvicorn src.app:app --reload to run your instance